arnog/mathlive/tutorials/USAGE_GUIDE.md

 ```

 You can control the math field using the public member functions of `MathField`,
-that is, functions that do not contain an `_` at the beginnig or end of their name.
+that is, functions that do not contain an `_` at the beginning or end of their name.
 Here's a short list for some common operations:

 * `el()` the DOM element associated with this math field